yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 heap, and so are not trivially copyable.

-Rust prevents implementing `Copy` for a type if any of its fields are not `Copy`. but does not prevent implementing `Copy` for types that should not be copied bit-for-bit due to their intended meaning, which is usually indicated by a user-defined `Clone` implementation.
+Rust prevents implementing `Copy` for a type if any of its fields are not `Copy`, but does not prevent implementing `Copy` for types that should not be copied bit-for-bit due to their intended meaning, which is usually indicated by a user-defined `Clone` implementation.

 Rust does not permit the implementation of both `Copy` and `Drop` for the same type.
 This aligns with the C++ standard's requirement that trivially copyable types not implement a user-defined destructor.

 ## Move constructors